 Q. How often should I meet with my mentor/mentee?

-It is anticipated that in order to benefit from the relationship mentors and mentees should make contact for 1 hour at least once a month.
+It is anticipated that in order to benefit from the relationship mentors and mentees should make contact for 1 hour at least once a month for a 12 month program and 2 hours a month for a 6 month program.
 Pairs may meet more regularly and are encouraged to do so.
 Timing of meetings may change during the relationship as the needs of the mentor/mentee change and this is up to the pair to manage.
 There are a number of ways meetings might occur - via e-mail, phone, Skype or face to face (where possible) during or outside of work hours and this is to be discussed and agreed upon at your initial meeting.

 Q. What do we talk about?